CounterpartyXCP/Documentation/Developers/Notes_and_Tutorials/send_assets_in_bulk.md

       mtQheFaSfWELRB2MyMBaiWjdDm6ux9Ezns,mtQheFaSfWELRB2MyMBaiWjdDm6ux9Ezns,XCP,200000000,100

 ##Instructions

+Use this script on a system with `counterparty-lib` installed and in the `PYTHONPATH`.
+(If using a Federated Node, this is possible by issuing the command `fednode shell counterparty` or `fednode shell counterparty-testnet` as appropriate, and using the script in that shell.)

 If the CSV file with the data is called input.csv, and the script is called sendmany.py, then call this script with